TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### NetworkStartOffset

+An additional start offset, in seconds, to be used when in Gameplay online.

 Default value: 3.000000

 ### NeverBoostAppPriority

+When set to on, the game's priority is never boosted, even when focused.

+Possible values are ``0`` or ``1``.
+0 is "Off" and 1 is "On".

 Default value: 0

 ### NeverCacheList

+A list of song groups to never create cache for.

 Default value: nothing

 ### NumBackgrounds

+The number of random backgrounds to use in gameplay.

 Possible values are ``1``, ``5``, ``10``, ``15``, and ``20``.